remedyhealth/contentpull/README.md

 // If preview is true, contentful will run in preview mode var isPreview = false;

-// built-in parsers exist, but you can override your own var parsers = {
+// built-in parsers exist, but you can override any of them var parsers = {
     // choose the content type parser you want to override
     Array: function (arr, parser) {